Mapping the causal structure of price formation in Texas's transitioning electricity market: Main

-Here, we employ recent advances in causal discovery for time series to address these challenges, deriving temporal causal graphs for the Texas power market over 2019--2024.
-We examine causal relationships among a rich set of electricity price determinants, including renewable generation, natural gas dynamics at three major gas hubs, and regional demand patterns across Texas.
-We find that wind generation has overtaken natural gas prices as the dominant causal driver of day-ahead electricity prices, with effects more than three times larger, challenging the view of Texas as a gas-price-driven power market.
-Wind's price-suppressing effect, however, is weakening during the grid's most stressed periods, and wind growth redistributes congestion costs to distant load centres in seasonally shifting patterns.
+Here, we employ recent advances in causal discovery to examine causal relationships among a rich set of electricity price determinants, including renewable generation, natural gas dynamics at three major gas hubs, and regional demand patterns across Texas over 2019--2024.
+We demonstrate that wind generation has overtaken natural gas prices as the dominant causal driver of day-ahead electricity prices, with effects more than three times larger, challenging the view of Texas as a gas-price-driven power market.
+Wind's price-suppressing effect, however, is weakening during the grid's stressed periods, and wind growth leads to redistribution of congestion costs to distant load centres in seasonally shifting patterns.
 Natural gas prices remain causally relevant for electricity prices, though the influential hub has switched from regional Waha to the national Henry Hub.
-Our analysis reveals that the causal drivers of electricity prices, their relative importance, and the direction of their relationships vary across time of day, season and years, implying that static representations of these dynamics may misinform decision-making by market participant, grid planners, or policymakers.
+On the demand side, South and West Texas loads gain influence as electrification and data centre growth reshape regional consumption, further contributing to how demand-side drivers shift over time.
+Estimating the strength of causal linkages, we reveal the spatiotemporal nature of market signal propagation.
+Therefore, when, where, and at what scale new generation and large loads are sited will be crucial for future price risks, infrastructure needs, and the allocation of investment across the grid.